 There is little impact on hydraulics anticipated in the reach of the River Trent affected by the Drought Permit (DP) abstraction, with the possible exception of reductions in velocity.
-Hydraulic changes in the River Blithe Reach 1b, particularly under Scenario B, are larger but do not exceed 20% compared to the LDF, and would be over a very short reach.
+Hydraulic changes in the lowest reach of the River Blithe between the intake and the confluence with the River Trent, are greatest when pumpback flows are reduced to 9 Ml/d (Scenario A), but do not exceed 20% of the Lowest Daily Flow and would be over a very short reach.

-Little increase in sedimentation is expected, and the daily period when the Pumpback abstraction is stopped to facilitate fish movement will have a small flushing effect, so sediment will be subjected to frequent disturbance and redistribution.
+Little increase in sedimentation is expected, and the daily period when the River Blithe abstraction is stopped to facilitate fish movement will have a small flushing effect, so sediment will be subjected to frequent disturbance and redistribution.